 I have very fond memories of the old original Laser Tag guns; where I grew up there was a lot of woods, and my friends and I used to run around and play with them all the time.
+Unlike even the best swing set for toddlers, Laser Tag stays a blast no matter what age.
 I’ve seen other companies try to recreate the feel of the old Laser Tag, but every iteration has been a miserable failure – until now.
 Light Strike is the toy you’ll say that you’re buying for your kids, but in reality you’ll play with it just as much.

 The Light Strike guns come in two varieties – either a Striker (basically a pistol), or an Assault Striker (effectively an assault rifle).
 For the purpose of the review, I was sent one of each.
 While you would normally think that the Assault Striker would instantly be better than the regular old Striker, that’s not always the case; each gun has advantages and drawbacks, which causes you to make the tactical decision of which role to play.

 The Striker, while not having to reload (though it can “overheat” if fired constantly for too long), loses one fire mode (rail strike) because of it’s smaller size.
 Also due to it’s smaller size, it’s less of a target to hit.
 While the Assault Striker is a larger target, and has to be manually reloaded (just by pushing a button, but it takes time) – it can use accessories, which can make a big difference in a fight.